BlackPolymath/FeedMe/readme.md

 User Stories:

-I can view a list of all recipes
+-I can view a list of all recipes
-I can click on a recipe title and go to the full recipe I can add a recipe
+-I can click on a recipe title and go to the full recipe -I can add a recipe
-I can delet a recipe
+-I can delete a recipe